SAP-archive/teched2020-developer-keynote/s4hana/sandbox/README.md

 ## Assumptions

-These instructions assume that you've opted to use the SAP Business Application Studio (App Studio) as your development environment](../../README.md#a-development-environment) and have followed the [App Studio setup instructions](../../usingappstudio.md).
+These instructions assume that you've opted to use the SAP Business Application Studio (App Studio) as your [development environment](../../README.md#a-development-environment) and have followed the [App Studio setup instructions](../../usingappstudio.md).

 ## Overview